Mobile app marketing strategies

 Update your ASO

 App store optimization (or ASO) is a cost-effective way to improve your app’s visibility.
-It is responsible for driving most new app discoveries, making it an essential part of any mobile app’s marketing strategy.
+It is responsible for driving most new app discoveries, making it an essential part of your mobile app marketing strategies.
 In addition to any changes you make to your mobile app over time, app store requirements may also change, and both will affect ASO features such as the app icon, keywords, description or screenshots.
 Therefore, regularly keeping tabs on and updating your product’s info in the app stores is extremely important to make the most of this tool and to keep users updated.

 There are plenty of options to work on your ASO strategy at no cost, but, if you have a more flexible budget, keep in mind that tools such as Mobile Action or Sensor Tower may be helpful and save you valuable time.